zxg3017/Saliency-CCE/README.md

 # Saliency-CCE
-This code implements the proposed method: Saliency-CCE: Exploiting Colour  Contextual Extractor and Saliency-based Skin Lesion Segmentation
+This code implements the proposed method: Saliency-CCE.

 #Requirements